Step-by-Step Avstar CSV to JSON Conversion

 from typing import Iterator

-"""Yields raw CSV rows as dictionaries with automatic encoding resolution."""
+"""Yield raw CSV rows as dicts, resolving the encoding automatically."""

 for encoding in ENCODING_FALLBACKS: